Montimage/window_update_attack/Readme.txt

-Server to use is in folder Server/WindowUpdate
+Server to use is in folder Server/WindowUpdate.
+TLS required